 Income tax is the tax paid by an individual or a Hindu Undivided Family or any taxpayer other than companies, on the income received.
 The revenue generated from these taxes is vital for the smooth functioning of the country as the government needs these funds to foster economic growth and development.
 The tax varies with the respective income as per the tax slab in India.

-There are certain lawful ways to save tax under the Income Tax Act, 1961 that entail some of the tax-saving mutual funds, NPS, insurance premiums, medical insurance, home loan and many others.
-Whether you are a salaried individual, a freelancer, a business owner or earn an income from your investments, you have to pay the taxes to the government as per the Income Tax Act.
+There are numerous lawful ways to save tax under the Income Tax Act, 1961 that entail some of the tax-saving mutual funds, NPS, insurance premiums, medical insurance, home loan, and many others.
+Whether you are a salaried individual, a freelancer, a business owner, or earn an income from your investments, you have to pay the taxes to the government as per the Income Tax Act within the stipulated time.

-When we talk about saving income tax in India, the predominant sections under which you can save tax are 80C, 80CCC, 80CCD, 80D, 80DD, 80DDB, 80CCG, 80G.
-Enlisted below are the sections and exemption limit for each.
-If you are a salaried individual these sections are the best fit for you.
+Whenever the question of how to reduce taxable income comes in, there are some predominant sections under which you can save tax, they include 80C, 80CCC, 80CCD, 80D, 80DD, 80DDB, 80CCG, 80G.
+Enlisted below are the sections and exemption limits for each.
+If you are a salaried person, availing benefits of these sections is probably the best fit for you.
 However, many other exemptions are available in various special situations but these are the major exemptions that are usually preferred by people.

-As it’s evident, most of these exemptions have a limitation to cover only your basic needs and expenses.
+As it’s evident, most of these exemptions cannot cover only your basic needs and expenses.
 Understanding these allowances and exemptions is the first step while planning your finances.

-Below given are the sections and respective investments to help you understand how to save tax under each section:
+Following is the list of sections along with their respective investments to help you understand how to save tax under each section: